minjung-mj-kim/minjung-mj-kim.github.io/_posts/DataPrep/2022-05-09-merge-dataset.md

 ---

-*Merge revenue, wage, and census data to analyze dancer's revenue prediction*
+*Merge revenue, wage, census, and price index data to analyze dancer's revenue prediction*

 I'm looking for the best Metropolitan area in the U.S. where I can be a belly dancer.